Action & Adventure

 Visit in summer for a green adventure

 Nozawa Onsen Snow Resort has great activities during the green season.
-Mountain biking has taken off here, and the Nagasaka Gondola opens to downhill riders from mid-July until end of August.
+Mountain biking has taken off here, and the Nagasaka Gondola opens to downhill riders from the beginning of July to the end of October.
 There are two main trails, parts of which run over the grassy slopes, or parts through the forest.
 Different branches of the trails are marked according to difficulty.
 Bikes and protective equipment are available for rent near the gondola.

 Hiking trails open up in other parts of the resort, giving you a chance to explore the mountain at your own pace.

 From July, the Hikage slope transforms into the Nozawa Sports Park.
-It has the longest zip-line in Japan, summer skiing on a 500-meter artificial slope, and a Kids' Park with activities like a giant trampoline, kids zip-line, and hill tubing.
+It has a 122-meter high zipline that reaches speeds up to 70 kilometers, summer skiing on a 500-meter artificial slope, and a Kids' Park with activities like a giant trampoline, kids zip-line, and hill tubing.

 * The information on this page may be subject to change due to COVID-19.